flutter/flutter/packages/README.md

 Shared Packages
 ===============================
-Flutter supports users sharing their developed packages to the Flutter and Dark community.
+Flutter supports users sharing their developed packages to the Flutter and Dart community.

 Flutter packages are published to the pub.dev page.
 Users can find the most popular downloaded and most highly recommended Flutter and Dart packages.